 Step 8 - Mix the dry pectin with about 1/4 cup of sugar or other sweetener

 In a small bowl, mix the dry pectin with about 1/4 cup of sugar (or other sweetener).
 Keep this separate from the rest of the sugar.
-If you are not using sugar, you'll just have to stir more vigorously to prevent the pectin from clumping.
+If you are not using sugar, you will just have to stir more vigorously to prevent the pectin from clumping.

 Notes about pectin: Apple jelly should only require about a half packet of pectin per batch, more if you are adding less or no sugar.
-With a little practice, you'll find out exactly how much pectin to get the thickness you like.
+With a little practice, you will find out exactly how much pectin to get the thickness you like.

 For more about the types of pectin sold, see this page!